xXJSONDeruloXx/hibernato/README.md

 A Decky Loader plugin that enables hibernation on Steam Deck.

 ###  Options
-- **Hibernate Now**: Direct hibernation - system saves state to disk and powers off completely
+- Direct hibernation - system saves state to disk and powers off completely
-- **Suspend then Hibernate**: Suspend to RAM first, then automatically hibernate after 60 minutes (quick resume if within delay, zero battery drain after)
+- Suspend then Hibernate - Suspend to RAM first, then automatically hibernate after 60 minutes (quick resume if within delay, zero battery drain after)

 - Works entirely within the `/home` partition
 - All changes are isolated and easily reversible
 - Removes all configuration when plugin is uninstalled